felixnext/stock_trend_analysis/19-09_project-results.md

 **Stock Prediction**

 From the results of the experiments and subjective test sampling, I decided to use X models (specifically the X model) for the final system, as it provided the best results.

+Surprising to me was the poor performance of the complex NN model compared to the simple model.
+Nevertheless, there is much room for improvement (e.g. LSTMs, Residual Networks) to improve the results further.

+The regression approaches showed some promise in that regard

 **Recommender**